CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/INSTRUCTION.md

 ### Starter Code Tour

-You'll be working mainly in `deferredRender.js` using raw WebGL.
+You'll be working mainly in `deferredRender.js` and shaders in `glsl/` folder using raw WebGL.
 Three.js is included in the project for various reasons.
 You won't use it for much, but its matrix/vector types may come in handy.
+You don't need to learn Three.js for this project.

+For editing JavaScript, you can use a simple editor with syntax highlighting such as Atom, VS-Code, Sublime, Vim, Emacs, etc., or the editor built into Chrome.

-It's highly recommended that you use the browser debugger to inspect variables to get familiar with the code.
+It's highly recommended that you use the browser debugger (F12 on Windows) to inspect variables to get familiar with the code.
 At any point, you can also `console.log(some_var);` to show it in the console and inspect it.